paulg44/running_log/README.md

 I hugely overestimated what I'd get done in two evenings (around 6.5).
 I decided to concentrate on getting a fully functional log working and I am going to carry on working on it over the weekend as I've enjoyed what I've done so far and Ruby in general.
 I would like to complete it and, genuinely, it's something I will use in the future, better than excel spreadsheets!
 I also need to look more into the "types" of inputs in the models, the duration distance and pace all need work.
 I tried a few different things like decimals but they didnt work how I intended, more research is needed.
 I like the Model, View, Controller & Routes aspect of Ruby.
 It seems quite difficult to understand and a lot of folders/files at first but the more you do the more it makes sense and can be easier to find bugs when things are separate.

+## Session 3

+I created a log in page using my own form and model, only to find out that using Devise you dont need to code all that it is pre-written for you, which is a brilliant addition to the app.
+I can still style it to my choice.
+I had to add something called turbo_method on the sign out page as that wouldn't work.
+Overall Devise is a great "Gem" and something I will look a lot more into.